nakucher/anvil-portal/content/ncpi/working-groups.md

 The FHIR Working Group is exploring the potential of HL7 FHIR to support the exchange of clinical and phenotype data between the NCPI effort's participating platforms.

 #### Co-Chairs
-- Robert Carrol (Vanderbilt)  - AnVIL, BDC
+- Robert Carroll (Vanderbilt)  - AnVIL, BDC
 - Allison Heath (CHOP)  - KFDRC